China issues red alert as Typhoon Lekima nears | DW | 09.08.2019

 The red alert has prompted authorities to prepare evacuations and suspend train and air travel.
 Seafaring vessels are also required to return to port.
 The typhoon is forecast to send an intense storm surge up the Yangzte River, causing possible flooding.

-The National Meteorological Center said Lekima was currrently traveling northwest at 13 kph (8mph) over the East China Sea and carrying winds of 209 kph (130 mph).
+The National Meteorological Center said Lekima was currently traveling northwest at 13 kph (8 mph) over the East China Sea and carrying winds of 209 kph (130 mph).
 The storm is expected to weaken after hitting land and moving north.

 Read more: The world's deadliest hurricanes, typhoons and cyclones